YuchengLiu-Alex/EmotionKD/README.md

 # Datasets

  We evaluate our model on the DEAP and HCI-Tagging dataset.
-The DEAP and HCI-Tagging are open-access database of laboratory-based physiological (PSG) recordings.
+The DEAP and HCI-Tagging are open-access database of laboratory-based physiological recordings.
 Information on how to obtain it can be found in [DEAP](https://deap.readthedocs.io/en/master/) and [HCI-Tagging](https://mahnob-db.eu/hci-tagging/) specifically.

 # Requirements